aplater/soc2-compliance/policies/access.md

     i.
 Hiring Manager notifies HR when an employee has been terminated.

     i.
-HR sends a weekly email report to IT summarizing list of users terminated and instructs IT to disable their access.
+HR emails IT (using prefix subject [OFFBOARD]) with name of user terminated and instructs IT to disable their access.

     i.
 IT terminates access within five business days from receipt of notification.